listen to your heart

-Okay, not all of his travel notes are as ignorant as the above, and some are actually even a bit interesting.
-But AMC also forces us to dig through page after page of gems like:
+Okay, not all of his travel notes are as ignorant as the above, and some are actually even interesting.
+But McCarthy also forces us to dig through page after page of gems like:

-buy if you like 80s music?
+buy if you like 80s love songs?

 To me, much of the book read like the lyrics from a Roxette song.
 It seemed as though McCarthy was always spending his time trying to listen to his heart while also thinking that it must have been love.
 Don’t get me wrong: I like Roxette.
 I just don’t want to read a whole book of their lyrics.

 There is something worth noting, though.
 In spite of all the shortcomings of his book, McCarthy touches upon an important problem: the dilemma of wanting to explore while longing to settle down at the same time.
 This might seem like an egotistical problem, but it’s a problem nonetheless.
 And if you manage to read past the soul-searching and the listen-to-your-heart stuff, then you might actually find that there is a bit of value in it.